cbreathnach/cbreathnach.github.io/_pages/cv.md

 **Mountaineering:** A regular hiker and climber.
 Have travelled extensively in Ireland and abroad.

 <br />
-**Running:** Have been running for a number of years, have taken part in several events.
+**Running, Cycling, Swimming:** Have been running for a number of years, have taken part in several events.

 <br />
 **Scouting:** Have been involved in the Scout movement since the age of 11.
 An active member.